Here are some obituary examples and tips on what to write as you try to sum up your loved one’s beautiful life in words.

 I’m both a professional writer and a funeral director.
-I’ve seen all types of obituaries, and can give you helpful guidance on writing an obituary along, what to include, and to hitting the right tone.
+I’ve seen all types of obituaries, and can give you helpful guidance on writing an obituary, what to include, and how to hit the right tone.

 What Is an Obituary?

 An obituary is a person’s life story, in brief, designed for publication.
 It should be told with love, kindness, and even humor.

 - Tells the story of your loved one’s life

 You should put a lot of thought and care into writing an obituary.
 It will certainly be read, both at the time of publication and long afterwards.
 Many people do genealogy by going over obituaries and researching their family history, so it will be read often throughout the years.

 As you write, you will be summing up your loved one’s life in a couple of hundred words or less and including important information along the way.

 Please read on and get some great information on writing the perfect obituary.
 Whether you want to keep it short or make it all-inclusive, we’ve got some great tips and obituary samples for you below.